The Ultimate Guide to the Louvre

 To access the Louvre Museum through the Pyramid, you will find several controls:

-After the scanner, you will take the stairs down to the Main Hall, which houses the Information Desk, Cloakroom, Visitors’ Assistance Area, one of the restaurants, and Paul’s bakery.
+After the scanner, you will take the escalators down to the Main Hall, which houses the Information Desk, Cloakroom, Visitors’ Assistance Area, one of the restaurants, and Paul’s bakery.

-From the Main Hall, you can see the entrances to the three different Louvre Wings: Denon, Sully, and Richelieu.
-These entrances are located on the Mezzanine.
+From the Main Hall, you can see the escalators leading to the three different Louvre Wings: Denon, Sully, and Richelieu.
+The entrances to the 3 Louvre Sections are located on the Mezzanine.

-Choose the Louvre Wing (Denon, Sully, Richelieu) that appeals to you most and take the stairs up to the Mezzanine.
-Here, you can pick up the Louvre audio guide (on the desktop right before the tripods), and there’s the second ticket control.
-If you are entitled to free admission, you will be asked to show proof of free admission at this moment.
+Choose the Louvre Wing (Denon, Sully, or Richelieu) that interests you most, and take the escalators up to the Mezzanine.
+Here, you can pick up the Louvre audio guide (on the desktop just before the tripods) and pass through the second ticket control.
+If you’re entitled to free or discounted admission, you’ll be asked to show proof at this point.

 5. A Peek Inside the Louvre (Take a Louvre Map!)